tnkr-repos/java-language/maven/chapter2-setup.md

 - How to setup Maven?
   - Download the compressed archive
-  - Extract it and add the `bin/` directory to PATH
+  - Extract it and add the `bin/` directory containing the Maven binary to PATH

 - How to test Maven installation?
   - Run `mvn -v` to get the version number of installed Maven